-&lt;sup>20 As indicated earlier for other aspects of implementation, it is not clear to what extent the intra-community RBDs have used the IPH.
+23 As indicated earlier for other aspects of implementation, it is not clear to what extent the intra-community RBDs have used the IPH.

-&lt;sup>21 The Spanish authorities informed that work is on-going on a draft Royal Decree to consolidate the framework for the assessment of status.
+24 The Spanish authorities informed that work is on-going on a draft Royal Decree to consolidate the framework for the assessment of status.

-$^{22}$ In the meantime additional results of the intercalibration process became available and the Commission Decision 2008/915/EC has been replaced by a new Decision 2013/480/EU, to be considered for the 2015 update of the RBMPs.
+$^{^{25}}$ In the meantime additional results of the intercalibration process became available and the Commission Decision 2008/915/EC has been replaced by a new Decision 2013/480/EU, to be considered for the 2015 update of the RBMPs.